 But I suggest that would greatly overstate the issue.
 It would be inconsistent with the cases referred to above, and would set a higher standard than adopted in those cases.
 The general law as to signatures has never had high standards of reliability.
 It has long been accepted that the addition of a mark, or the insertion of a name by a person at the direction of another, is a signature.
 Stamped facsimile signatures are acceptable and printed names have been accepted, as has the use of signing machines (despite allegations of unauthorised use).
 Signatures as so accepted lack the attribute of being verifiable in all circumstances.
-Under other methods, handwritten or other signatures can be faked, or the party receiving a document has no way of knowing whether the signature is genuine.
+Under other methods, handwritten or other signature is genuine.
 In wholesale commerce, the practice has grown of executing documents by exchanging emailed copies of counterparts.
 Those counterparts can easily be signed with an electronic facsimile signature inserted directly into the pdf.
 That could be done by a secretary or colleague.
 It can also be said that the steps and precautions referred to in 3.2(4), 3.2(8) and 3.2(10) can enhance reliability, potentially to a higher level than other remote mechanisms.
-In particular someone wanting to sign needs to have access to the email received by the signer..
+In particular someone wanting to sign needs to have access to the email received by the signer.